ben-tanen/ben-tanen.github.io/_posts/2016-11-18-mapping-tufts-schedules.md

 thumbnail: /assets/img/post-thumbnails/tufts-map.jpg
 ---

-Over the last view years, my schedules have varied quite a bit and it has caused me to inhabit certain areas of campus on a weekly basis.
+Over the last few years, my schedules have varied quite a bit and it has caused me to inhabit certain areas of campus on a weekly basis.
 As my classes became more specialized, I realized I was spending most of my time between three or four main locations.
 Wanting to confirm my suspicion, I decided to map out and visualize each of my schedules from semester to semester, which you can see below.

 It seems like my suspicion was true - I've become a little hermit holed up at my home, the CS department (my second home), or at 574 Boston Ave.
 Maybe I should explore some more...